scoin/market-data/README.md

-Byte Academy Workshop 2 - Storing Stock Data in a Database
+Byte Academy Workshop 3 - Plotting Stock Data
 =======================================================

 Welcome to Byte Academy!
 Thank you for joining us for this special workshop event.